cloudogu/redmine-google-chat/README.md

 from the plugin directory.

 Restart Redmine, and you should see the plugin show up in the Plugins page.
-Under the configuration options, set the Slack API URL to the URL for an Incoming WebHook integration in your Slack account.
+Under the configuration options, set the generated Google Chat URL to the URL for an Incoming WebHook integration in your Google account.

 ## Customized Routing